Here’s my guide to 18 must see monuments, attractions, and ruins in the Roman Forum in Rome, with tips for visiting.

 2. Via Sacra

-The Via Sacra is the main street of the Roman Forum.
-It connects many of the monuments in the forum.
+The Via Sacra is the main street of the Roman Forum and it connects many of its monuments.

 3. Temple of Venus and Rome